canonical-ols/snapstore-snap-docs/docs/how-to/high-availability.md

 Connect to the PostgreSQL database and run:

     SELECT * FROM snapstorage.package_store WHERE path='LpV8761EjlAPqeXxfYhQvpSWgpxvEWpN_414.snap';
-replacing the `path` value as needed with the matching blob name above.
+Replace the `path` value as needed with the matching blob name above.
 This should yield a record similar to:

 ```